wmde/fundraising-banners/docs/adr/005-git-commit-structure.md

 ## Context

-The following 2 sections describe the status quo until Febrary 2024, see the section [Decision](#decision) for the changes we make to the status quo
+The following 2 sections describe the status quo until February 2024, see the section [Decision](#decision) for the changes we make to the status quo

 ### File Structure